sarven/sarvendev/_drafts/contract-testing-on-examples.md

 }
 ```

-In tests verifying the functionality we can use the in memory http client:
+In tests verifying the functionality we can use the in memory HTTP client:

 ```php
 final class InMemoryUsersClient implements UsersClientInterface